w9/zp/README.md

 Planned Features
 ----------------

+These are listed by their priority.
+This list will get constantly updated.

+* better support for handling missing coordinate values across scales, possibly by implementing D3 style "enter" and "exit"
 * continuous scales
 * instant type searching
 * floating labels (supplied by specifying a column of the data frame)
-* box selection
+* box selection, and more sophisticated communication with the container (like a shiny app or the web page that embeds it)
-* high quality R-interface
+* much higher quality R-interface
 * interface to Python, Julia, and other languages